- Business and Employment»

-My home craft business is focused on budget and always making money at the end of the year.
-A spending account is the goal of this home based greeting card business.
+A home craft business needs to stay on budget and always make money at the end of the year.
+Do that with a recorded spending account every month

 Sell handmade cards or pursue a hobby and save money with these practical tips to keep the overhead costs low.
 Don't get into the habit of over spending and you have reached your first goal.

-One thing you may think about while you explore making cards is your style.
-This is something you should not get too hung up about at first, because you may not know what that is.
+One thing you may think about is your card making style.
 Keep this aspect in mind, because in the end a niche or a unique look will sell your cards.

-I started folding paper before card making and the card production came later.
-If you have a drawing style, painting, lettering, crochet, collage or any look that would make your work pop and draw interest is a plus and will make your own cards unique and your own statement.
+If you have a drawing style, painting, collage look that would make your work pop and draw interest, that's a plus.
+Make your cards unique and your own statement.

 Explore your potential for a distinctive look in designing greeting cards.

-Craft Budget Tips: For the card above the background papers are from re-purposed packaging from Macy's and Starbucks.
+For the card above the background papers are from re-purposed packaging from Macy's and Starbucks.
 I reuse such materials but the paper folding is my signature style.
-The 5x7 inch card I cut and scored from a sheet of cardstock.

-Once a technique or niche is established for your card designs buy only the supplies you need to get an inventory established.
+Once a technique or niche is found for your card designs buy only the supplies you need to get an inventory established.
 Don't stock up.
 Do that after you have made a little profit.

 Start with the packaged blanks and envelopes available at the craft stores.
-Experiment with them and see if card making is something you want to do.
+Experiment to see if card making is something you want to do long term.

-My designs incorporate color and I decided to cut and score my own cards so I could have the color backgrounds I wanted.
-I felt limited without color for the cards themselves.
+My designs incorporate cutting and scoring my own cards to have the color backgrounds I wanted.

 For cutting and scoring your own cards buy card stock by the sheet at craft stores when it is on sale.
-Michaels and Joann Craft Stores are two in my area for this opportunity.
-Later when I knew what colors I used the most I bought by the ream paying close to 10 cents a sheet.
+Michael's and Joann Craft Stores maybe two in your area for this opportunity.
+Later when favorite colors are known buy by the ream paying close to 10 cents a sheet.
 A big savings.
-The choices I buy in bulk are the linen whites and ivories or vellum and column textured card stock in 80 lb cover weight.
+The choices to buy in bulk are the linen whites and ivories or vellum and textured card stock in 80 lb cover weight.
 The 65 lb. and heavier card stocks make beautiful cards.

-When buying on the Internet take note that the 65lb/80lb. papers you want are sold as cover cardstock.
+When buying on the Internet take note that the 65lb/80lb. papers are sold as cover cardstock.

-Craft Budget Tips: Do not buy anything you think you "might" use later.
-It dwindles your budget and small extras cut into the profit at the end of the month.
+Do not buy anything you think you "might" use later.
+It dwindles your budget and those small extras cut into profit at the end of the month.

 If you decide to sell handmade cards for a profit think about purchasing the envelopes by the box.
-250 envelopes can be bought for less than 10 cents each.
-I have purchased the A2 for 6 cents each in 2004.
+250 envelopes can cost less than 10 cents each buying in bulk.

 If you are persistent you will find the bargains in your city and take advantage of them.

-Budget Tips: Stop all urges to buy that shiny wrapped cutter displayed at the store.
+Stop all urges to buy that shiny wrapped new tool or cutter displayed at the store.
 You may not need a new scissors, either.
 I bought a new one last year, but I still use the old one the most.
 It's over ten years old!
 That money could have been spent on something else.

 When I first started selling cards I thought about packaging and bought 1000 poly bags on the internet a 5X7 card would fit in, but I decided not to display my cards in them because, of course, clear cello bags look better.